MicrosoftDocs/visualfsharpdocs/docs/conceptual/patterns.whileloop-active-pattern-[fsharp].md

 The input expression to match against.

+## Return Value

-**The formal return type is (Expr &#42; Expr) option.
+The formal return type is (`Expr` &#42; `Expr`) option.
 The option value indicates whether there is a match.
 In a pattern matching expression, the input is decomposed, upon a successful match, into a tuple of expressions.
-The first element of the tuple is the test expression and the second is the body of the loop.**
+The first element of the tuple is the test expression and the second is the body of the loop.

 ## Remarks
-This function is named **WhileLoopPattern** in the .NET Framework assembly.
+This function is named `WhileLoopPattern` in the .NET Framework assembly.
 If you are accessing the member from a .NET Framework language other than F#, or through reflection, use this name.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0, 4.0, Portable

 ## See Also
 [Quotations.Patterns Module &#40;F&#35;&#41;](Quotations.Patterns-Module-%5BFSharp%5D.md)

 [Microsoft.FSharp.Quotations Namespace &#40;F&#35;&#41;](Microsoft.FSharp.Quotations-Namespace-%5BFSharp%5D.md)